iTwin/object-storage/README.md

 ### Running Tests

-- `rush test` command runs unit tests for all packages that have unit tests.
+- `rush test:unit` command runs unit tests for all packages that have unit tests.
 The tests should pass with no additional setup.
 - `rush test:integration:backend` and `rush test:integration:frontend` commands run integration tests for packages that have them.
 Please see the `IntegrationTests.md` files for instructions specific to each package.

 ## Usage examples